mhawksey/GeminiApp/README.md

 # GeminiApp Google Apps Script Library Documentation

-The GeminiApp is a library that allows integration to Google's Gemini AI API in your Google Apps Script projects.
+The GeminiApp is a library that allows integration to Google's Gemini API in your Google Apps Script projects.
 It allows for structured conversation and function calling.

 ## Table of Contents